-Your costs also relates to your intentions for the patent and your potential opportunities are once you take it to market.
+Your costs also relate to your intentions for the patent, and your potential opportunities are once you take it to market.
 If you have a realistic market, you're more likely to spend more money because you want to ensure your patent doesn't get encroached upon by a competitor.
 And like so many things in life, cost often reflects the quality.
-So while you could get a generic attorney to write a relatively cheap patent application on your behalf, it may be worth your while (depending on your business potential) to hire a specialist and spend as much as $20,000.
+So, while you could get a generic attorney to write a relatively cheap patent application on your behalf, it may be worth your while (depending on your business potential) to hire a specialist and spend as much as $20,000.

 Strong patents involve more claims and technical disclosures.
 They also describe variations and alternatives so that you truly cover all your bases with your patent.
 All of this requires more time from your attorney and your patent examiner.
 When it comes to intellectual property, the strength of your claims -- and consequently, your patent -- serves as the bedrock of your company, so you might want to invest more effort and money.
-In a best case scenario, taking these precautions early on can result in more funding from investors later on.
+In a best-case scenario, taking these precautions early on can result in more funding from investors later.

 Other industries like biotechnology have limited tangible assets.
 It's common for startup companies to double typical patent budgets in order to successfully get a comprehensive patent on their product.